 The Training Support Unit co-ordinates support to assist trainees who have failed an examination two or more times to prepare for their next attempt.
 If a trainee fails their last allowable attempt at an examination the Training Support Unit arranges support from a supervisor or mentor and the RACP Support Program to assist their career transition.

-What training and support is provided to supervisors to ensure they have the necessary capabilities in teaching and training and also in recognising and dealing with the welfare of trainees?
+What training and support is available to supervisors to ensure they have capabilities in teaching and training and also in recognising and dealing with the welfare of trainees?

 The College recognises that supervisors play a central role in facilitating learning and setting the culture for learning within health care settings.
 The College has recently released a comprehensive Framework for Educational Leadership and Supervision (PDF).
 The framework explains:

 - the roles and structure of educational leadership and supervision, the RACP standards for educational leadership and supervision